Patilx97/CICD-Jenkins-End-to-End-Deployment/README.md

 This repository demonstrates the process of deploying a PHP web application with MySQL(RDS) integration, Dockerizing the application, and setting up a CI/CD pipeline using Jenkins.
 It includes steps to:

 1. Set up an EC2 instance and RDS database.
-2. Dockerize the PHP application.
-3. Configure Jenkins for CI/CD.
+2. Set Up CI/CD Pipeline with Jenkins
-4. Deploy the application to an EC2 instance.
+3. Deploy the application to an EC2 instance.

 ## Prerequisites